-A career in the military can be extremely rewarding and allow an individual to develop a range of transferrable skills.
+A career in the military can be extremely rewarding and allow an individual to develop a range of transferable skills.
 But life in the military is very different from working in the civilian workforce.
-With over 14,000 people leaving the armed forces annually, thousands of skilled ex-army individuals are looking for civilian jobs every year.
+With over 14,000 people leaving the armed forces annually, there are thousands of skilled ex-military transitioning to civilian jobs every year.

 Many people who have a successful military career can sometimes struggle to adjust to a new workplace with different rules, regulations and expectations.
 According to the British Legion, around 25% of veterans of working age are unemployed.

 Many ex-service members looking for jobs after the military don’t know where to begin.
 You may feel like you lack specific skills, or are unsure what career you are interested in pursuing.

 6 Tips For Ex-Military Transitioning To Civilian Jobs